JunfeiWU/JunfeiWu.github.io/training.md

 ### 2020 - 2021

-- Retrieval of Snow Depth in Nam Co and Selin Co
+- Retrieval of Snow Depth in Nam Co and Selin Co Regions

 ### 2019